wanguimbutu/Sales_Mapping/README.md

 ## Sales

-Sales Mobile application eith ERPNEXT selling module and a sales tracking module
+Sales Mobile application with ERPNEXT selling module and a sales tracking module

 #### License